Worcester, England: Buses

 The main operator in and around the city is First Midland Red.
 A few smaller operators provide services in Worcester, including Astons, DRM and LMS Travel.
 Diamond Bus operates a service from Kidderminster to communities along the A449.
 The terminus and interchange for many bus services is Crowngate bus station in the city centre.

 The city had two park and ride sites: off the A38 in Perdiswell and at Sixways Stadium next to the M5.
 Worcestershire County Council voted to close both in 2014 as part of a package of cutbacks.
 The service at Sixways Stadium has since been reinstated, with LMS Travel operating the W3 route to Worcestershire Royal Hospital, but avoiding the city centre bus station.

 Air

-Worcester's nearest major airport is Birmingham, which is accessible by road and rail.
-Gloucestershire Airport is about 25 miles away and provided general aviation connections and scheduled services with Citywing to Jersey, the Isle of Man and Belfast.
-Citywing ceased trading in 2017 after entering administration.
+Worcester's nearest airport is Birmingham International 35 mi away, which is accessible by motorway (40 minutes) and rail from via Birmingham New Street station where trains leave every few minutes (202 trains per day) taking 10 - 12 minutes direct to the airport on the Birmingham - London line.
+Gloucestershire Airport in Staverton at about 24 mi away at 29 minutes by motorway is the busiest general aviation airport in the UK for business and private charter, flying clubs, and private and commercial pilot training.